 Wing 3 & 4–Images.
 The Great Images is a commentary on each hexagram.
 The Small Images are commentaries on each line of a hexagram.
 The Great Image (大象 Daxiang/Ta Hsiang is in both Books I & III; the Small Image 小象 Xiaoxiang/Hsiao Hsiang is in Book III).

 Wing 5 & 6–The Great Treatise (大傳 Dazhuan/Ta Chuan), also known as the Commentary on the Appended Statements (繫辭傳 Xicizhuan/Hsi-tzu Chuan).
 A highly influential essay on the meaning of the Yijing and the Universe.
 In Book II.

 Wing 7–Commentary on the Words of the Text (文言 Wen Yan).
 Remnants of early commentaries on Hexagrams 1 & 2.
 In Book III.

 Wing 8–Explanation of the Trigrams. (說卦 Shuo Kua/Shuogua .
 Discusses the symbolism of the trigrams (three-line components of hexagrams).
 In Book II.

 Wing 9–“Sequence of the Hexagrams” (序卦 Xugua/Hsü Kua).
 A poem summarizing the meaning of each hexagram and why it connects to the subsequent hexagram.
 In Book III.

 Wing 10– “Miscellaneous Hexagrams” (雜卦 Zagua/Ts’a Kua).
-A mnemonic for remembering hexagrams, however the order of hexagrams in this Wing is different (though still in traditional pairs).
+A mnemonic for remembering hexagrams, however the order of hexagrams in this Wing is different (though still in traditional pairs, except for last eight hexagrams).
 In Book III.